Read the first instance here

 So I waited for my turn by drinking the freebie water, reading the same old magazine over and over again and of course, taking short naps on the sofa.

 Damn that mechanic!
-Now I have waste my time again to make appointment and get my car checked again at another service centre – hopefully one that has less dumbass mechanics.
+Now I have wasted my time again to make an appointment and get my car checked again at another service centre – hopefully, one that has less dumbass mechanics.

 We are sorry that this post was not useful for you!